 Collaborate with your suppliers

 If you have a positive working relationship with your suppliers, you can ask them to provide payment history information to credit referencing agencies.
-This will support your business’ reliability and creditworthiness.
+This will support your business’s reliability and creditworthiness, helping to improve your company's credit score.

 Notify the appropriate bodies if any information changes